Internet Penetration & Audience

 Active Social Media Users in India

-With the ease of internet access, the number of active social media users in India stood at 310 million in January 2019 and by 2023 it is expected to reach 448 million.
+With the ease of internet access, the number of active social media users in India stood at 330 million in 2019 and it is expected to reach 448 million by 2023.

 Facebook and YouTube are the most popular social media networks in India, Amazon and Flipkart are the most popular online shopping platforms and TikTok is the most downloaded app of 2019.

 The entry of WhatsApp into India’s digital market boosted app usage, with a doubling in rural areas in recent years.
 Data shows that the reach of the messaging service extends wider than just urban areas.
 Other popular apps include TikTok and Instagram.

 Social video app TikTok has been a huge hit in India, it has reached 1.5 billion downloads worldwide on the App Store as well as Google Play and India leads the chart with 466.8 million or about 31% of all unique installs.

 Source: Statista reports 2019 and Kantar IMRB ICUBE Report

 As data packs get cheaper and internet more accessible, Smartphones are increasingly becoming the primary screen for Indian customers, which means, the smartphone and its applications become the principal source of news for about 35% of the country’s internet users, a majority of whom use one or more social networks.